 As you stay on this path you will pass a small pond on your right.
 Continue along going passing "The Old Vicarage" to your right.
 Go past the church to the main road, which you will meet just on the bend.

 Continue forward on the road going past the Druids Inn for 150 yards until you reach the Red Lion Inn on your left.

-This is the 1st checkpoint so make sure you get your checking-in slip signed by the marshal and then a well earned rest.
-Tea, coffee and breakfast is also available at the Red Lion Inn.
+Tea, coffee and breakfast is also available at the Red Lion Inn???

-Birchover to Rowsley Via Stanton Lees (3.3 Miles) From the Red Lion Inn checkpoint, carry on up the main village road for approx 0.25 miles.
+Birchover to Rowsley via Stanton Lees (3.3 Miles)

+From the Red Lion Inn checkpoint, carry on up the main village road for approx 0.25 miles.
 At the road junction, take a right towards Stanton Lees.

 Stay on this road for 0.75 miles until you reach the road junction at the Stanton Lees chapel.

-At this point with the chapel on your right take the road signposted left to "Stanton In The Peak" until you reach the next road junction and bear left.
+At this point with the chapel on your right take the road signposted left to "Stanton in the Peak" until you reach the next road junction and bear left.
 (Picture 11)